HaoranMiao/MagicData-RAMC/README.md

 MagicData-RAMC comprises dialog speech data, corresponding transcriptions, voice activity timestamps, and speakers’ demographic information.
 It contains 351 multi-turn Mandarin Chinese dialogs, which amount to about 180 hours.
 The speech data is carefully annotated and manually proofed.

 ### Dataset Partition
-The following is a summary of the partition in MagicData-RAMC, including gender and demographic information.
+The following is a summary of the partition in MagicData-RAMC.
+The gender and demographic distributions are roughly balanced.

 | **Information**| **Training**     | **Development** |**Test**    |
 |:---------------|:------------------:|:------------------:|:------------------:|